COPS-IITBHU/IG-Project-Ideas/README.md

 ## Index
-*** - Unsupervised Methodology for executing a hybrid of SORT and KCF trackers for Multitracking (Idea by - Amshra267) - [Idea Doc](https://docs.google.com/document/d/1lo_nFekcI8eoOh4UFRN_DAiQVP_RyOfbHmfWBB_2vRs/edit?usp=sharing)
+ - ***Unsupervised Methodology for executing a hybrid of SORT and KCF trackers for Multitracking (Idea by - Amshra267) - [Idea Doc](https://docs.google.com/document/d/1lo_nFekcI8eoOh4UFRN_DAiQVP_RyOfbHmfWBB_2vRs/edit?usp=sharing)
  - [Inverse Reinforcement Learning for Multi-Agent Setup](#inverse-reinforcement-learning-for-multi-agent-setup) (Idea by - hex-plex)
  - Analysis of Existing Loss Functions and designing our own loss function for edge preservence autoencodings. (idea by - Amshra267) - [Idea Doc](https://docs.google.com/document/d/1SNUQHhvWbjKLHchQrdXDGrDYrnLbru1bt8OPpyKHBLE/edit?usp=sharing)
  - [Message passing with Graph Attention Neural Network for MultiAgent systems](#message-passing-with-graph-attention-neural-network-for-multiagent-systems). (idea by hex-plex)
  - Generating Images containing combined information from multiple Images by exploitation of a particular feature.
 (Idea by - lavish619) - [Idea Doc](https://docs.google.com/document/d/1fEpyInntouBOSOyHptKcjxN4uJRRYyGv_U3clHG-9EQ/edit?usp=sharing)

-*** Will work on this idea later after proper formulation.(If anyone want to work in idea formulation, then they can join as well.)
+*** Will work on this idea later after proper formulation(If anyone want to work in idea formulation, then they can join as well)

 ## Projects